Visperi/TranslatorBot/README.md

 - discord.py 2.0.1
 - aiohttp 3.8.1

-Credentials for the Discord bot and DeepL API must be in following format:
+Credentials file must exist in the project root directory.
+It must contain Discord API and DeepL API tokens in following format:

 ```json
 {